Berlin Brandenburg Airport: Terminal 2

 Plans for a separate low-cost airline terminal costing €200 million were released in March 2016.
-Construction for the now-named Terminal 2 with section B (30–45) (which was originally constructed as part of Terminal 1) began in 2018 and finished in time in September 2020 to provide further capacity especially for low-cost carriers.
+Construction for the now-named Terminal 2 with section B (30–45), which was originally constructed as part of Terminal 1, began in 2018 and finished in time in September 2020 to provide further capacity especially for low-cost carriers.
 Terminal 2 is constructed as a more basic-departures-and-arrivals facility next to the Terminal 1 main building, directly connected with its northern pier to gain more check-in capacity while sharing the same airside areas.

 Originally Eurowings was supposed to operate their Berlin base out of Terminal 2.
 However, the COVID-19 pandemic kept the facility closed, as the capacity was not needed for the foreseeable future.
 Until then, all flights were handled in Terminal 1.

 In November 2021 it was announced that demand for aviation had picked up so Terminal 1 had capacity issues.
-Therefore Terminal 2 would open by April 2022 to offer relief.
-Terminal 2 was opened on 24 March 2022 with Ryanair as the primary tenant, but later that year (in November) Wizz Air also moved its operations to the new terminal.
-The original intended user of the facility (Eurowings) remained in Terminal 1.
+Therefore, Terminal 2 would open by April 2022 to offer relief.
+Terminal 2 was opened on 24 March 2022 with Ryanair as the primary tenant, but in November 2022, Wizz Air also moved its operations to the new terminal.
+The original intended user of the facility, Eurowings, remained in Terminal 1.

 Former Terminal 5

 Terminal 5 was made up of the former terminal facilities of old Berlin Schönefeld Airport, which were refurbished and renamed from sections A, B, C, and D to K, L, Q, and M, respectively.
 In 2019, it was decided to leave the old facilities operational to provide more capacity for the expected passenger volume.
 The old tarmac at Schönefeld, which was refurbished and upgraded, was also used.
-Terminal 5, which was located on the north side of the airport, was connected with the central areas of the airport (Terminals 1 and 2) solely landside by the S-Bahn and public transit buses between the new airport station and the old station that formerly served Schönefeld Airport.
+Terminal 5, which was located on the north side of the airport, was connected with the central areas of the airport, Terminals 1 and 2, solely landside by the S-Bahn and public transit buses between the new airport station and the old station that formerly served Schönefeld Airport.

 Terminal 5 was scheduled to be operated until the inauguration of the planned Terminal 3 by 2030.
 In November 2020, it was announced that Terminal 5 would be shut down temporarily for low passenger volume in the wake of the COVID-19 pandemic, with all flights relocating to the main Terminal 1.
 The terminal was closed until further notice on 22 February 2021 and was, at the time of closure, not expected to reopen again.

 In January 2021, a vaccination center had opened at Terminal 5 to administer COVID-19 vaccines.
 The vaccination center also remained open after the closure of the terminal to flights.
 In March 2022, Terminal 5 was converted into a makeshift shelter to house refugees fleeing Ukraine.

 In November 2022, the airport authority confirmed that Terminal 5 will remain closed permanently while airlines that previously operated from this terminal now operate from Terminal 2.